Japanese Film Festival 2021

 If you've ever visited Japan, you've likely made your way to the top of one of Tokyo's tall towers — Tokyo Tower, even — and tried to catch a glimpse of Mount Fuji.
 You might've even made the trip to the active volcano yourself, and you probably saw its shape splashed across plenty of souvenirs.
 And you likely spotted variations of Katsushika Hokusai's art work featuring it, too.
 His Thirty-six Views of Mount Fuji series, which includes The Great Wave off Kanagawa, is one of the things he's best known for.

 Actually seeing Mount Fuji for yourself might be off the cards at the moment, but you can learn more about Hokusai and his work at Australia's annual Japanese Film Festival.
-It's back for its 25th year in 2021, screening at Palace Cinemas across Sydney from Thursday, November 25–Sunday, December 5, with biopic Hokusai kicking off the festival on opening night.
+It's back for its 25th year in 2021, screening at select cinemas across Melbourne from Thursday, November 18–Sunday, December 5, with biopic Hokusai kicking off the festival on opening night.

 Also on the 21-movie program: Oscar submission True Mothers, which sees acclaimed filmmaker Naomi Kawase spin a story about adoption; Wheel of Fortune and Fantasy, a Berlinale 2021 Silver Bear for director Ryūsuke Hamaguchi; and The Deer King, an animated film that steps into a world plagued by disease — and follows two survivors who might have the cure.